rikushiraiwa/startup/notes.md

 Styled button to make it stand out. input and textarea were adjusted for better usability.
 When the user hovers over a button, the background color changes to give feedback.
 Used max-width and percentage-based widths so the layout adapts to different screen sizes.

+## React1
+-React uses componets so I do not need to add navbar for every page, as well as footer.
+BrowserRouter is changeing Routes componet.
+Only what is inside of Route tag is changed so other element of app.jsx will stay the same.
+-I can use BootStrap for CSS.
+It is acually better for this project since I do not need to have css folder and file.
+-In React, there is a way to creat a Form by using Form.Group and Form.control.
+There is Table also.